 Of course, when you’re dealing with the constant pinching and cramping that comes from holding an unfamiliar pose for minutes at a time, it can be difficult to focus on the straightness of your posture or the placement of your hips and knees.

-That’s where meditation pillow come into play.
+That’s where the meditation pillow comes into play.
 By integrating a purpose-built cushion into your routine you can reduce your risk of injuries and unlock the full benefits of any yoga session.

 Which Meditation Pillow Should You Choose?